KyleRusscher/serverApplication/README.md

 # serverApplication
-Just some practice with setting up a server in express
+Just some practice with setting up a server in express.
+Inserting and querying DB from web